gyulanemeth/bluefox.email/posts/how-to-create-a-newsletter-from-rss-and-send-it-automatically.md

 ![Preview feed](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/09-preview-feed.png)

 Save the feed, then open the email editor.

 ![Open editor highlighted](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/10-open-editor-highlighted.png)

 ### Building the template

 The email has some placeholder content from the original campaign.
 Let's start by editing the title block at the top.
-Click into it, then use the merge tag button to insert a dynamic value, for example, the title (in our example, it's `news.title`) of the issue, but you can add the description, or date, or anything else available in the feed.
+Click into it, then use the merge tag button to insert a dynamic value, for example the feed title (`news.title`).
+You can also use the description, date, or anything else available in the feed.

 ![Edit title](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/11-edit-title.png)

-Just click on the `{}` icon, and that will open up the merge tag dialog.
+Just click the `{}` icon to open the merge tag dialog.

 ![Select merge tag](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/12-select-merge-tag.png)

-The merge tag dialog contains all the available merge tags, but there is a very nice thing about it, that it only shows merge tags that are avilable in the given context.
+The merge tag dialog shows all available merge tags, and a nice thing about it: it only shows the ones that are relevant in the current context.

 Right now, just select the `news.title` merge tag.